project-a/mondrian-server/README.md

 2. Hard-coded single username / password.
 Set them with the `saikuUsername` and `saikuPassword` properties in [mondrian-server.properties](mondrian-server.properties).
 Only recommended when the option 3 is not possible.

 3. Header based authentication and external ACL.
-An auth proxy such as the [oauth2_proxy](https://github.com/pusher/oauth2_proxy) sits infront of Saiku and authenticates users against an external auth provider (e.g. Google, Github, Azure etc.).
+An auth proxy such as the [oauth2_proxy](https://github.com/pusher/oauth2_proxy) sits in front of Saiku and authenticates users against an external auth provider (e.g. Google, Github, Azure etc.).
 The proxy adds the email of the authenticated user as a `saiku-user` http header to the request.

    Mondrian will then post this user name as `username` form field to an ACL endpoint that is configured via the `saikuAuthorizationUrl` property: